 We booked our tickets for Taipei 101 via Klook and highly recommend it.
 You can reserve your timeslot in advance and for the best price using the Klook app.
 It’s super simple and avoids waiting in extra lines when Taipei 101 gets busy.
 Taiwan activities are generally discounted on Klook and we used it for all our sightseeing – check prices now!

-Click here to book your Taipei 101 ticket
+Book your Taipei 101 ticket now

 How to get there: Tamsui-Xinyi Red Line MTR to TaipeMi 101/World Trade Center Station